-For interview requests please write to personal assistant and coordinator: email@example.com
+For interview requests or other queries please write to: email@example.com

 In his first novel, Criminàl, Pizzati “explored the dark side of a difficult relationship” with his father.
 In Mappillai, he had the fortune of “describing a serene life with the woman” he loves.
 “It’s not at all easy,” he qualifies, “to write about happiness.
 I find it more challenging than describing something more widespread, like suffering.
 But it’s more fun.”

 Books and Authors: A time of transition: Interview with Carlo Pizzati, author of “Mappillai – an Italian son-in-law in India” (The Hindustan Times)

 In a deeply personal book, Italian journalist Carlo Pizzati, who lives with his Indian wife in a coastal village in Tamil Nadu, writes about the simultaneous Hinduization and Westernization of the nation, and about his own Indianization!

 What India Taught Me by Carlo “Mappillai” Pizzati (Stories on Toast – YouTube)